ragrus-nbl/AmazonDRS/README.md

 This method starts the authentication process using the internal mechanisms.
 The authentication process is described [here](TODO).
 Either this method or [*setRefreshToken*](TODO) should be called and authentication should be done before making any DRS-related requests.

+The internal authentication mechanisms become disabled once authentication succeeds.
+They can be restarted if needed.

 | Parameter | Data Type | Required? | Description |
 | --- | --- | --- | --- |
 | *testDevice* | Boolean | Optional | `True` if it is a test device making test orders.
 For more information, please see [here](https://developer.amazon.com/docs/dash/test-device-purchases.html). |